tyedge/holberton-system_engineering-devops/README.md

 # holberton-systems_engineering-devops
-This project is about managing permissions.
+This project is about all things pertaining to the shell.